envycontent/haiku-user-manual/content/Assign_Categories_to_an_Event.rst

 Assign Categories to an Event
 ======================================================================================================

+.. note:: These user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

 Event Categories offer you a way to organise your events and help visitors to your site find what they are looking for.

 Events